vecteur-plus/camel-spring-amqp/README.md

 ## Downloads and Maven Repository

-Release builds of the Camel Spring AMQP Component are hosted within [the Sonatype repository](https://oss.sonatype.org/index.html).
+Release builds of this modified Camel Spring AMQP Component are not hosted within any public Maven repository.
-You can include this component within your Maven POM as:
+You need to download sources here and run 'mvn install -Dmaven.test.skip=true' to build the project and install the binaries into the local repository.
+Then you can include this component within your Maven POM as:

 	<dependency>
-	    <groupId>com.bluelock</groupId>
+	    <groupId>cz.drasil</groupId>
 	    <artifactId>camel-spring-amqp</artifactId>
-	    <version>1.6.4-SNAPSHOT</version>
+	    <version>1.0</version>
 	</dependency>

 ## Limitations